 Which are the best motorcycle goggles for rain?

 Motorcycle goggles are designed to protect your eyes from elements such as wind and rain.
 But not all goggles are reliable when it comes to preventing rain from dripping into your eyes.
 While a full-face helmet fixes the rain problem for the most part, some riders simply like to ride with the visor down for fresh air.
 If you are looking for some great rain goggles, consider ones that are totally sealed with ample foam padding.
 This is great for keeping water out while fitting snugly around your face.
-Foam sealed goggles will do a great job to keep out rain drops and prevent fog from forming on the inside.
+Foam-sealed goggles will do a great job to keep out raindrops and prevent fog from forming on the inside.
 Some have vents that prevent misty fog and allow air flow to your eyes.
-The vintage biker goggles and the Bobster pilot goggles are good options to begin with.
+The vintage biker goggles and the Bobster pilot goggles are good options, to begin with.
 Their snug fit and foam seal ensure that drips are kept out.
 They are also pretty solid and can fit easily within any type of motorcycle helmet.

 Photochromic motorcycle goggles are essential for protecting your eyes in different lighting conditions.
 During spring when the amount of sunlight exposure is longer, purchasing riding sunglasses might be the best decision.
 But when the light goes out, they will be of little help in the darkness.
-This why you need photochromic goggles that adapt to the different lighting conditions without you having to carry an extra pair of riding glasses for when it’s dark.
+This way you need photochromic goggles that adapt to the different lighting conditions without you having to carry an extra pair of riding glasses for when it’s dark.
 Photochromic riding goggles can be worn both outdoors and indoors.
 They are comfortable to wear and are perfect for absorbing harmful UV rays.
-Thanks to latest improvements in lens technology, the speed at which they adapt to different brightness levels is fast enough.
+Thanks to the latest improvements in lens technology, the speed at which they adapt to different brightness levels is fast enough.
 They can go from dark to light within seconds and light to dark within a fraction of a second.

 Motorcycle Goggles vs. Sunglasses

-Many riders wonder what the real difference is in motorcycle sunglasses and goggles.
+Many riders wonder what the real difference is between motorcycle sunglasses and goggles.
 There are a few differences worth mentioning to help a person better understand what each of these eyewear options has to offer.

-The glasses are usually lighter weight and offer more lens choices.
+The glasses are usually lighter in weight and offer more lens choices.
 They can also be worn when a rider isn’t actually on their bike.
 Some sunglasses can go inside of a helmet, and they come with anti-fog features.